aspose-html/aspose-html-reference-tutorials/content/english/java/converting-epub-to-pdf/convert-epub-to-tiff/_index.md

 Before you embark on the journey of EPUB to TIFF conversion using Aspose.HTML for Java, you need to ensure that you have the following prerequisites in place:

 1. Java Development Environment: You should have a working Java development environment on your system.
-If not, you can download and install Java Development Kit (JDK) from the official Oracle website.
+If not, you can download and install Java Development Kit (JDK) from the Oracle website.

-2. Aspose.HTML for Java Library: Obtain the Aspose.HTML for Java library from the official website or through the provided download link: [Aspose.HTML for Java](https://releases.aspose.com/html/java/).
+2. Aspose.HTML for Java Library: Obtain the Aspose.HTML for Java library from the website or through the provided download link: [Aspose.HTML for Java](https://releases.aspose.com/html/java/).

 3. Input EPUB File: You must have the EPUB file that you wish to convert to TIFF.
 Make sure it is accessible in your system.